claws/aioprometheus/docs/user/index.rst

 ++++++++++++

 When you create a collector you can also add constant labels.
 These constant labels will be included with all the metrics gathered by that collector.
+This avoids needing to constantly add extra labels when updating the metric.

-For example this example without const labels
+So this example without const labels

 .. code-block:: python